VCE Ancient History Workshop

 WARFARE: Changing societies at war

-This workshop will engage students in interpreting and handling artefacts of war (arrowheads, daggers, helmets and shields), to discover the social, political and economic realities and mythological paradigm of ancient Greek warfare.
+This workshop will engage students in interpreting and handling artefacts of war to discover the social, political and economic realities and mythological paradigm of ancient Greek warfare.

 Ideal for: Year 12 students (Unit 3-4 Ancient Histories Area of study 1 Greece: The political, social and economic elements of living in an ancient society)